We are Here

 Boka Bay

 The Bay of Kotor, also known as Boka Bay, is a stunning inlet of the Adriatic Sea located in Montenegro.
-It is surrounded by towering cliffs and surrounded by historic towns and villages.
+It is surrounded by towering cliffs, historic towns and villages.
 The Bay of Kotor has a rich history, with evidence of human settlement in the area dating back thousands of years.
-During the Middle Ages, the bay was a major center of maritime trade and commerce, and was home to a number of small city-states, including Perast, Kotor, and Risan.
+During the Middle Ages, the bay was a major centre of maritime trade and commerce, and was home to a number of small city-states, including Perast, Kotor, and Risan.
 These city-states played a significant role in shaping the region’s cultural and architectural heritage, and many of their historic buildings and monuments have been well-preserved over the centuries.
 These cultural influences are reflected in the region’s architecture, language, and customs, and have helped to shape its unique cultural identity.
 The bay is home to many charming villages, historic churches and monuments, and beautiful beaches, making it a wonderful destination for outdoor enthusiasts, cultural tourists, and history buffs.
 The Bay of Kotor has been declared a UNESCO World Heritage site and is one of the most photographed and visited tourist destinations in Montenegro.

 Getting here